preciofishbone/OmniaDocsG2/blocks/general-block-settings/index.rst

 The Layout tab contains settings that are general for most blocks, but scoped for each block.

-**Important Note!** In Omnia 7.0 and later blocks that are tied to a certain feature in Omnia are only shown if that feature is activated.
-This will be noted in the documentation of each block but it will take some time before all block descriptions are updated.

 Adding filters to a block, if it's possible, works the same for most blocks.
 Find a general description of how to do that here:

 For Omnia 6.13 and earlier :doc:`Filter UI </blocks/general-block-settings/filters/index>`